Our customer service will be closed from 11:30 AM on August 27, 2024.

 We process the following categories of personal data about you:

-Name, telephone number and other information related to your enquiry, including the registration number and the reference number of the respective administrative fixed penalty notice if you are enquiring about an administrative fixed penalty notice that you have been issued, and your vehicle's location data.
+Name, phone number, and other information related to your inquiry, including license plate and the reference number of the fixed-penalty if your inquire is about a fixed-penalty that you have received, and your vehicle's location data.

 Purpose